-- Information about reconstructed routes was found greatly useful for monitoring driver compliance with approved routes. - Future modules should include insights on fuel consumption along routes. - Plotting prescribed LPTRP routes against data acquired routes would be useful. - An added feature where the node changes color based on passenger activity intensity within the current time range would be helpful. - Maximum, minimum and percentile values would be more useful than average dwell time as an absolute value. - Adopting these modules for tricycle operation could be helpful. - Plotting formal boarding and departing points would be helpful. - There exists an ordinance which limits PUJ layovers to 3 minutes; monitoring driver compliance with this ordinance would be helpful.
+- Information about reconstructed routes was found greatly useful for monitoring driver compliance with approved routes. - Future modules should include insights on fuel consumption along routes. - Plotting prescribed Local Public Transport Route Plan (LPTRP) routes against data acquired routes would be useful. - An added feature where the node changes color based on passenger activity intensity within the current time range would be helpful. - Maximum, minimum and percentile values would be more useful than average dwell time as an absolute value. - Adopting these modules for tricycle operation could be helpful. - Plotting formal boarding and departing points would be helpful. - There exists an ordinance that limits PUJ layovers to 3 minutes; monitoring driver compliance with this ordinance would be helpful.

-Public Transport Alliance of GenSan (PTAG) members and PUJ operators were overall welcoming in their response to these tools, and representatives at the usability test expressed hopes that the LGU and PSO may utilize these tools in traffic enforcement deployments.
+The Public Transport Alliance of GenSan (PTAG) members and PUJ operators were overall welcoming in their response to these tools, and representatives at the usability test expressed hopes that the LGU and PSO may utilize these tools in traffic enforcement deployments.